gtech-mulearn/MOP/ONIXBeckn.md

 # Onix Beckn Success Definition

-1. Onix Core
+1. Onix Core : main onix specification, which can be used to setup a network including Adaptor, BAP, BPP and Gateway
-2. Onix Extensions
+2. Onix Extensions : extra add ons to the network like reputations and opendata ledger
-3. Onix Dev

-If onix is running on our system, we will need client side services/sdks which will help us easily connect to these networks.
+3. Onix Dev : client side services/sdks which will help us easily connect to these networks.

 Promod's suggestion is to create the sdks in a single language and with AI LLMs help create a module which can help in converting these libraries

-### GUI
+### GUI for Onix Core

 1. Setup Env
 2. Install onix